 P. Gallagher and Lyuba Zarsky, The MIT Press, 2007.

 In this detailed study of the impacts of high-tech foreign investment in Mexico, Gallagher and Zarsky show the limited development impacts from Mexico's economic policies.

 Investment for Sustainable Development

 Lyuba Zarsky, editor, Earthscan, 2004.

 In-Depth Articles and Reports:

-Missing Links: Foreign Investment and Industrial Development in Costa Rica and Mexico by Eva A. Paus & Kevin P. Gallagher, St Comp Int Dev (2008) 43:53–80.
+Missing Links: Foreign Investment and Industrial Development in Costa Rica and Mexico, Eva A. Paus & Kevin P. Gallagher, St Comp Int Dev (2008) 43:53–80

 Economic Reform and Foreign Investment in Latin America: A Critical Assessment, Kevin P. Gallagher and Roberto Porzecanski, Progress in Development Studies 2007.
 (NOTICE: Author Posting. (c) Progress in Development Studies.
 This article may be used for research, teaching, and private study purposes.
 Any substantial or systematic reproduction, re-distribution, re-selling, loan or sub-licensing, systematic supply or distribution in any form to anyone is expressly forbidden.)